Yuzu Ichandrin

 • Pollination: Self-fertile

-• Hardiness: One of the most cold-hardy citrus varieties
+• Hardiness: One of the most cold-tolerant true citrus

 Planting & Care – Yuzu Citrus